Prof. Dr. Lieven Annemans

 Once you completed a module, you will no longer have access to that module, but you will receive the full slides set.

-The above-mentioned fee is for a single registration.
-In order to be able to access the programme via login on our website, you will need to set up a private account on our website with username, password and a Two-fold Authentication (TFA) code.
+- In order to be able to access the programme via login on our website, you will need to set up a private account on our website with username, password and a Two-fold Authentication (TFA) code.
 You are not allowed to disclose your login details to any person or otherwise allow any person to access our website using your login information, which would be difficult anyway due to the TFA procedure that continuously updates your personal access code.